 What to Expect in the First Three Months

-One growth proxy I find genuinely useful: shedding frequency.
+One growth proxy I find useful is shedding frequency.
 A baby growing well sheds every 2–3 weeks.
-If your hatchling goes 5–6 weeks without a shed during the first few months, growth has likely stalled — worth reviewing husbandry before it compounds.
+If your hatchling goes 5–6 weeks without a shed during the first few months, growth has likely stalled.
+Worth reviewing husbandry before it compounds.

 Why Your Baby Beardie Might Not Be Eating